EzGrade/EzGrade/README.md

 # Current Goals
 ## Done my pet project
-Currently my pet project is website which allows you create notes and interact with them.
+Currently my pet project is autoposting telegram bot.
+It already has a lot of features, but I want to extend this list

 ### Project stack:
 - Python
+    - Aiogram
+    - Asyncio
     - Django
-    - DRF
     - PostgreSQL
-    - HTML + CSS, Java Script

-## Improve frontend skills
-I want to learn how to properly make websites not only on backend but also on frontend.
-Currently learning Java Script.
-In future want to learn some frontend framework.

 # Contact Me
 If you are interested in working with me, please feel free to contact me on Telegram.